Double-Effect Forced Circulation Crystallization Evaporator: Working Principle, Applications & How to Reduce Steam Cost by 40%

 • Crystals are separated from the mother liquor

-• The mother liquor can be recycled or discharged, while crystals move to downstream solid–liquid separation units
+• The mother liquor can be recycled or discharged

 Q2: What Materials and Industries Is It Suitable For?

-A double-effect forced circulation crystallization evaporator is not a universal solution, but it performs exceptionally well in specific applications.
+A double-effect forced circulation crystallization evaporator performs exceptionally well in the following applications:

 Typical Materials